Aileen Cannon: Notable cases

 In the ongoing 18 month-long case of United States v.
 Carver, Cannon has presided over a complex, multi-defendant health care fraud case in which she has had to rule on issues of attorney-client privilege, defense attempts to suppress evidence or have charges dismissed, and motions to limit the scope of witness testimony.
 She has generally ruled in the prosecution's favor in each of these matters.

 In a 2023 federal trial of an Alabama man accused of running a child pornography website, Cannon closed the jury selection to the public on the basis of space restrictions and also failed to swear in the jury.
 This was described as "a fundamental constitutional error" by legal experts.
 According to court transcripts from June 12, 2023, Cannon was repeatedly asked by both prosecutors and the defense attorney to open the courtroom.
 The public defense attorney objected to closing the courtroom, arguing that doing so violates the Sixth Amendment to the Constitution, which Cannon overruled.
 She was forced to restart the jury selection process before the trial ended in a plea bargain without the jury deliberating.
 The courtroom in which this took place is the same one in which the 2024 criminal trial United States v.
 Trump was set to take place, which prompted concern from one legal scholar about how Cannon would handle space restrictions.

-Cannon presided over the trial of Ryan Wesley Routh, a North Carolina man accused of attempting to assassinate Trump in West Palm Beach.
+Cannon presided over the trial of Ryan Wesley Routh, a North Carolina man who attempted to assassinate Trump in West Palm Beach.
+She sentenced Routh to life imprisonment on February 4, 2026.